Inflect logo

 FactorRating / DataNotes

-Disaster RiskLow (1.5/10) — as of September 2025Overall risk is very low despite specific, manageable geological hazards.
+Disaster RiskLow (1.5/10) – as of January 2026Overall risk profile is exceptionally low by global standards.

 Network & Connectivity Ecosystem